ajaygunalan/ajaygunalan.github.io/_includes/main.md

 * What's my weakness?

   Irresistible curiosity to always learn what I don't know much.
-It means often, I venture into new unknown territory rather than producing a tangible result with what I knew already.
+It means, often I venture into new unknown territory rather than producing a tangible result with what I knew already.
 (I do understand that actual results are must and am actively working on it).
 Plus, I’m a bit reserved in speaking to a person not well acquainted (working on it).

 * What's my short-term goal?